jjjk123/M4DI_reproWorkshop/README.md

 ###

-1. Map the reads to the ref genome
+1. Map the reads to the ref genome of SARS-Cov-2

 2. Call SNPs